 4 This part of the report applies also for the assessment for the European subject-specific labels.
 After the conclusion of the procedure, the stated requirements and/or recommendations and the deadlines are equally valid for the ASIIN seal as well as for the sought subject-specific label.

-professional staff, current students, alumni, and industry partners.
+The ILOs are developed based on the POs and a stakeholder process involving teaching and professional staff, current students, alumni, and industry partners.
 The following ten graduate learning outcomes are formulated: